 Aizu Sazaedo is a three-storied, hexagonal Buddhist pagoda located in Aizu-Wakamatsu.

-With an interior double-spiral structure of slope ways, you enter the Sazaedo, walk up to the top floor and down to the exit without seeing anyone.
+With an interior double-spiral structure of slope ways, you enter the Sazaedo and walk up to the top floor and down to the exit without seeing anyone.

 OK, so how do people deal with Japanese architecture in real life?

 It’s the country with the most architects per capita in the world.
-Despite the shrinking population due to low birth rate, construction jobs are on the stable ground since the Japanese don’t buy used homes to live in it.
+Despite the shrinking population due to the low birth rate, construction jobs are on the stable ground since the Japanese don’t buy used homes to live in.

-The vast majority of people who buy a home are building a new house from scratch, which is unusual while only 11-34% of the Western counterparts who buy brand-new houses.
+The vast majority of people who buy a home are building a new house from scratch, which is unusual, while only 11-34% of their Western counterparts buy brand-new houses.

 It’s in proportion with a high metabolism, especially in major cities.
-It’s rare your hometown remains the same after the ten years.
+It’s rare that your hometown remains the same after ten years.

 Japanese architecture has influenced Western architecture with its emphasis on simplicity, horizontal lines, and flexible spaces.